devopscodegen/devops-cicd-pipeline-code-generator/cicd_pipeline_stages.md

     - Deploy application component code
         - Examples of tools to deploy application component code include but are not limited to AWS CodeDeploy, Octopus Deploy, and Spinnaker.
 - Synthetic / End to end testing journeys
+    - Synthetic Tests run continuously in the background in a given environment to generate traffic and verify the system is healthy.
+        - These tests serve two purposes:
+            - Ensure there is always adequate traffic in the environment to trigger alarms if a deployment is unhealthy
+            - Test specific workflows and assert that the system is functioning correctly.
+        - Examples of tools that can be used for synthetic tests include but are not limited to Amazon CloudWatch Synthetics,Dynatrace Synthetic Monitoring, and Datadog Synthetic Monitoring.
     - Run dynamic application security testing in parallel to synthetic or end to end testing
+        - Perform testing of web applications and APIs by running automated scans against it to identify vulnerabilities through techniques such as cross-site scripting (XSS) and SQL injection(SQLi).
+        - Examples of tools that can be used for dynamic application security testing include but are not limited to OWASP ZAP, StackHawk, and AppScan.
+- Test if metrics, logs and traces are generated and we can understand the internal state of the system by examining this telemetry data
 - Deployed infrastructure security and compliance scanning
 - In case of failures, rollback and create problem issue
     - Examples of automated rollback include AWS CloudFormation monitor & rollback, AWS CodeDeploy rollback and Flagger.